 Ultimately every business needs to serve the customer.
 It may be a maxim of business, but the customer is the most important entity in any relationship.
 By using a QMS you are making a statement about your reliability and ability to deliver on your contractual responsibilities to your customer.

 Why should you choose ISO 9001 as your QMS?

 ISO 9001 is internationally recognised and one of the most popular quality management systems.
 It is possible for a business to implement a QMS and for a disconnect between policy and procedure to still remain across the operational capacity.
 This is not the case with ISO 9001.

 No other standard has the history of ISO 9001.
-The certification can be traced back to World War II times, and has undergone continual revision on the world-wide stage.
+The certification can be traced back to the World War II era, and has undergone continual revision on the world-wide stage.
 Created by the international standards agency it has become the world’s best-known quality management system.